Control Chart versus Run Chart

 The following are a few benefits of a Run Chart:

-– It is a visual tool which is easy to use
+- It is a visual tool which is easy to draw and use.

 - It enables to determine the performance of a process easily

-– It does not require much technical skills.
+- It does not require too much technical skills.

-A control chart is a specific type of a graph shows data points between upper and lower limits over a period of time.
-These charts commonly have three types of lines such as upper and lower specification limits, upper and lower control limits and planned value.
-By the help of these lines, Control Charts show the process behaviour over time.
+A control chart is a specific type of graph shows data points between upper and lower limits over a period of time.
+You can use it to understand if the process is in control or not.
+These charts commonly have three types of lines such as upper and lower specification limits, upper and lower limits and planned value.
+By the help of these lines, Control Charts show the process behavior over time.

 Benefits of Using a Control Chart

-The following are a few benefits of a Control Chart:
+The following are a few benefits of this chart:

 - It enables to specify the stability of a process.